RealToddler/OCR-NOUPI/README.md

 # OCR-NOUPI
 S3 Project @EPITA

-Get in src directory and then copy paste this line : clear && make format && ./test
+Place yourself in src directory and then copy paste this line : make && ./noupi